Architecture

 This means developers can build, test, and iterate on spatial display applications using any standard monitor.
 The simulation path supports all graphics APIs and all application classes.

-Explore the runtime source code on GitHub.
+Explore the full runtime source code on GitHub.